googleapis/google-cloud-ruby/google-cloud-language/README.md

 - [Client Library Documentation][]
 - [Product Documentation][]

-*This release, 0.28.0, introduces breaking changes relative to the previous release, 0.27.1.
+*The 0.28.0 release introduced breaking changes relative to the previous release, 0.27.1.
 For more details and instructions to migrate your code, please visit the [migration guide](https://cloud.google.com/natural-language/docs/ruby-client-migration).*